faculty

 Shelby Johnson to deliver Drake Lecture – March 20

 Mar.
-3, 2026—Friday, March 20 Time TBA Divinity 127 “Dreaming Sacagawea” Across the thousands of pages that comprise the 18modern volumes of William Clark and Meriweather Lewis’s journals on the Corps of Discovery (1803-1806), Sacagawea appears in just a hundred passages.
-Although she may be the most well-documented Indigenous woman of the early 19th century, few of...
+3, 2026—Friday, March 20 10:00 – 11:00 AM Divinity 127 “Dreaming Sacagawea” Across the thousands of pages that comprise the eighteen modern volumes of Lewis and Clark’s journals (1803-1806), Sacagawea appears in just a hundred passages.
+Although she may be the most documented Indigenous woman of the early 19th century, few of these entries referred to...

 Lecturer Payam Rahmati to present in department Works in Progress Series – February 25